 Diabetic Macular Edema (DME)

-This condition is caused by diabetic retinopathy, it is when swelling occurs in an area of the retina called the macula.
+This condition is caused by diabetic retinopathy, which is when swelling occurs in an area of the retina called the macula.
 Detection of DME can be done with a detailed eye exam that will show signs of damaged blood vessels, swelling, or fatty deposits that develop on the retina.

 Cataracts and Glaucoma

 Other conditions that occur with people who have diabetes are cataracts and glaucoma.
 A cataract is when a clouding of the eye’s lens occurs.
 This can usually happen in people with diabetes when they are younger.
 With glaucoma, a bundle of nerve fibers that connect the eye to the brain is damaged.
-This is due to higher pressure within the eye and for people with diabetes, the risk of developing this condition is doubled.
+This is due to higher pressure within the eye and for people with diabetes, the risk of developing this condition is doubled

 Prevention and Treatment